jacobluanjohnston/Near/README.md

 `n riddle`

 ### ✔ Per-channel short-term memory
-Keeps ~40 messages of recent context.
+Keeps ~40 messages of recent context (including non-commands).
 He can:
 - recognize who is speaking by their Discord display name

 - reference users naturally in his replies